Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Aberration/Star-Masks/Star-Mask-Omnipotent-Brain.md

     - name: "C: Psionic supremacy +17 vs. MD (one nearby or faraway enemy)"
       desc: "35 ongoing psychic damage"
       traits:
-          - name: "Aftereffect: When the target saves against the ongoing damage, it must choose one"
+          - name: "Aftereffect"
-            desc: "it makes a basic attack against itself or an ally with its next standard action, OR it becomes weakened (–4 to attacks and defences) until the end of its next turn."
+            desc: "When the target saves against the ongoing damage, it must choose one: it makes a basic attack against itself or an ally with its next standard action, OR it becomes weakened (–4 to attacks and defences) until the end of its next turn."
           - name: "Limited use"
             desc: "2/round, as separate quick actions."
           - name: "Miss"